Left-right asymmetry in predicting brain activity from LLMs' representations emerges with their formal linguistic competence: Results

-Although the cerebellum's involvement in language processing has been known for some time \citep[see][for reviews]{murdoch2010cerebellum,highnam2011language}, there is a recent surge of interest around this topic \citep[see e.g.][]{lebel2023seat,fiez2024small}.
-In this vein, \citet{casto2025cerebellar} shows that a region in the right cerebellar hemisphere is highly selective for language, both during comprehension and production, mirroring the neocortical language network located in the left hemisphere.
-This motivates us here to wonder whether there is a \emph{right-left} asymmetry (as opposed to a left-right one) in predicting brain activity in the cerebellum from the internal representations of a LLM, and whether this right-left asymmetry also emerges along with the acquisition of formal linguistic competence.
-Supplementary Fig.~\ref{fig:olmo-2_cerebellum} shows that the case of cerebellum nicely mirrors the one found previously: a right-left asymmetry in brain score emerges during the training of the LLM, and this phase transition remarkably aligns with the acquisition of formal linguistic competence by the model.
+Fig.~\ref{fig:olmo-2_cerebellum} shows that the case of cerebellum nicely mirrors the one found previously: a right-left asymmetry in brain predictivity emerges during the training of the LLM, and this phase transition remarkably aligns with the acquisition of formal linguistic competence by the model.